kiroboio/ki-safe-transfer-lib/docs/find_utxos.md

 ## What this service does?

-You can use library to get UTXOs for the aray of addresses provided.
-Search is done by the Kirobo server, with library providing convinient API and information workflow.
+You can use library to get UTXOs for the array of addresses provided.
+Search is done by the Kirobo server, with library providing convenient API and information workflow.

 [⬑ _to top_](#find-utxos)